MarcoMadera/Blog/README.md

   When true a single tweet is displayed.
 - `caption` (string?)

-The optional property `includeconversation` is set to `true` by default
+The optional property `hideConversation` is set to `false` by default

-To embed videos from youtube use the youtube tag.
+To embed videos from youtube use the `youtube` tag.

 ```html
 <!-- https://www.youtube.com/watch?v=xcJtL7QggTI id=xcJtL7QggTI -->